MSEL General Competition Rules

 • Slander of The Middle School Esports League, Generation Esports, their staff, or participating schools and students

-All team names and roster names must reflect the name of the Middle School participating in the tournament.
-No two teams participating in the same tournament may use the same team name.
-Team names cannot be changed after the season officially begins.
+All Organization names and roster names must reflect the name of the Middle School participating in the tournament.
+Organization names cannot be changed after the season officially begins.

 2.8.2.
 Player Counts

-Rosters are required to have the minimum player count (as stated in each game’s rule set) present on the team at all times once a season begins.
-This does not include players that are pending to be placed on the team.
-Teams may not have more than double the minimum player count on the roster at any time.
-For example, Rocket League rosters may include up to 6 players (3 starters and 3 substitutes).
+Rosters are required to have the minimum player count (as stated in each game’s rule set) present on the roster at all times once a season begins.
+This does not include players that are pending to be placed on the roster.
+Rosters may not have more than double the minimum player count on the roster at any time.
+Official matches may not begin if a roster cannot actively field the minimum player count.

 2.8.3.
 Multi-Teaming